danloveg/COMP3430-Operating-Systems-A1/README.md

 ### Questions 4 - 6

 Each of these questions builds on the last.
 Question 4 includes the ability to set shell variables, question 5 adds shell variable initialization from a file, and question 6 allows a single pipe via |, >, or >>.
+The code in the directory shellCode contains the most recent additions.

-1. From a terminal, change directory to either Q4, Q5, or Q6: `cd Q5`
+1. From a terminal, change directory to ShellCode: `cd ShellCode`
 2. Build the executable: `make`
 3. Run the shell: `./shell`